 Our mission is to live by the teaching and example of Jesus Christ as a

 visible and vital community in Christian worship, fellowship and service.

 The Marriage Policy and designs for All Gender Washroom signs are reviewed and two signs ultimately ordered.

-October 2016 - The group once again leads a Sunday Service, and makes available a summary of the responses to the May questionnaire, a copy of the group’s Action Plan going forward, and some LGBQ+ definitions.
+October 2016 - LGBTQ+ once again leads a Sunday Service, and makes available a summary of the responses to the May questionnaire, a copy of the group’s Action Plan going forward, and some LGBQ+ definitions.

 VOTING DAY, December 4, 2016 - All members of Forest Hill United Church are invited to vote at the end of the service in a secret ballot.
 The motion for Forest Hill United Church to officially become an Affirming congregation is passed meeting the minimum of 75% in favour!